"Bitcoins are the future, more people need to know about them!"

 The mathematical problems can be increased or decreased in difficulty, helping to keep the output of coins consistent.
 While we may think it is a case of unlocking coins, it is not a quick-rich scheme.

 The mathematical problems are difficult to solve and often requires complex and expensive machines in order to unlock the Bitcoins.

 The Bitcoin model is limited to only produce 21 million coins, currently, there are approximately 12 million Bitcoins in existence and the 21 million cap is estimated to be reached in 2140.

 In order to carry out a transaction, users access their Bitcoin wallet, similar to wallets used for online banking sites and add their electronic signature, the transactions are verified by a miner.

-Once the transaction is complete it will be logged on a online public ledger known as a block chain.
+Once the transaction is complete it will be logged on an online public ledger known as a blockchain.

 Advantages of Bitcoin